GedMullen/classes/abertay_ssid.md

 ## Exercises

-The following exercises are designed to help you refamiliarise yourself with PHP, MySQL, HTML and CSS you should use [mysqlexample.php](https://gist.github.com/GedMullen/f58ea879c98ada9ca055) and the tutorials above as a starting point.
+The following exercises are designed to help you refamiliarise yourself with PHP, MySQL, HTML and CSS.
+You should use [mysqlexample.php](https://gist.github.com/GedMullen/f58ea879c98ada9ca055) and the tutorials above as a starting point.

 1 .
 Create an eclipse project on Ygritte called "week1exercises" and include the answers to the following exercises in this project.
 2 .
 Create a PHP file that generates a HTML table that details the top 10 salaries in the employees database (hint - use ORDER BY and LIMIT 10).
 You will need to join the EMPLOYEES and SALARIES tables.